Arturo Frondizi: Tributes and legacy

-Ten years after his death, a tribute was paid at the central headquarters of Banco Nación, on Rivadavia Avenue, in front of the Casa Rosada, where more than one hundred and fifty friends and great followers of him gathered.
+Ten years after his death, a tribute was paid at the central headquarters of Banco Nación, on Rivadavia Avenue, in front of the Casa Rosada, where more than one hundred and fifty friends and followers of him gathered.
 Frondizi was a great defender of democracy.
-Through his permanent developmentist affirmation, he opened a path that Argentines must necessarily travel, said Raúl Alfonsín, who praised Frondizi in this way despite the fact that they had both belonged to different lines of radicalism, which were very much at odds at that time.
+Through his permanent developmentist affirmation, he opened a path that Argentines must necessarily travel, said Raúl Alfonsín, who praised Frondizi in this way despite the fact that they had both belonged to different lines of Radicalism, which were very much at odds at that time.
 The tribute lasted all that day.

 On March 6, 2008, the Legislature of the City of Buenos Aires renamed the 9 de Julio Sur Highway with the new name of Autopista Presidente Arturo Frondizi in homage to the former Argentine president.

-By municipal ordinance 5465 of October 7, 2008 the name of "President Arturo Frondizi" was imposed on the Junín Industrial Park in homage to the contribution that the ex-president made to the national industry.
-The corresponding act was carried out on November 7, 2009.
+By municipal ordinance 5465 of October 7, 2008, the name of "President Arturo Frondizi" was given to the Junín Industrial Park in homage to the contribution that the ex-president made to Argentine industry.

-On June 22, 2008, the official courier presented a stamp with the slogan "Arturo Frondizi - 100 years after his birth - 50 years since he became president of the Nation" in the Blue Room of the Palace of the National Congress.
+On June 22, 2008, a stamp with the slogan "Arturo Frondizi - 100 years after his birth - 50 years since he became president of the Nation" was presented in the Blue Room of the Palace of the National Congress.
 On the stamp you can see the face of the former president, and next to it, some oil extraction pumps, all with a light sky blue background.

 On October 28, 2008, a statue in homage to the former president was erected in a square that bears his name in Paso de los Libres.

 On April 3, 2009, the Argentine Government ordered the issuance of a coin with the image of Arturo Frondizi, in commemoration of the hundredth anniversary of his birth and the fiftieth anniversary of his assumption as president of the Argentine Nation.
-The measure was made official on March 4, 2009 in Law 26,479, published in the Official Gazette.
+The measure was made official on March 4, 2009, in Law 26,479, published in the Official Gazette.
 The regulation bears the signature of Vice President Julio Cobos, that of the President of the Chamber of Deputies, Eduardo Fellner and that of Parliamentary Secretary Enrique Hidalgo.

 On September 29, 2010, the councilors unanimously approved the draft ordinance to name "President Arturo Frondizi" to the La Carlota industrial park.
 The councilors participated in the Honorable Deliberative Council on September 29.
 The Justicialista Party supported the project, as did the UCEDE.
 Radicalism was not present, although Vice President Roberto Gadea stated that: «the important thing is the Industrial Park, therefore, the name is fine; so we also support this agreement.